richard-scryber/PaperworkDayDocs/docs/reference/htmlattributes/index.md

 ## Global Event Attributes

 The following event attributes are supported on all visual elements.
-For more information on document controllers and event handling see the <a href='/learning/binding/codebehind.html'>code behind</a> learning article
+For more information on document controllers and event handling see the <a href='/learning/binding/codebehind.html'>code behind</a> learning article.

 | Attribute  | Use | Bindable  | Description |
 |---|---|---|---|